carbonplan/ew-workflows/README.md

 The repository relies on Argo-workflows to run batches of SCEPTER simulations.
 Quickstart instructions for running SCEPTER with or without Argo can be found in `scepter-quickstart.md`.

 ## contents
+This is the content tree for the latest release of the code.
 ```
 ├── inputs/scepter/       # input files for SCEPTER simulations
 |    ├── clim/            # climate inputs